foxkit-js/logger/the-plan.md

 ```

 - accepts single value with optional overrides for `InspectOptions`
+  - is using `unknown` for the arg valid?
 - check position in levels array and compare against current level
   - if current level is larger `LogFn` should be a noop
 - All logs start with prefix as per template